You’ve probably heard it before on your favorite law show or movie court case, but do you know what “quid pro quo” actually means?

 • Provide the donor with a good faith estimate of the value of the goods or services that the donor received.

-If your favorite charity wants to talk with me, no quid pro quo is required!
+Thinking about making a donation or looking for guidance regarding gift acceptance at your nonprofit, no quid pro quo is required!
 I offer a free one-hour consultation, with absolutely no obligation.
 I can always be reached by email at Gordon@gordonfischerlawfirm.com, and by phone at 515-371-6077.